typedb/typedb-docs/02-clients/python/03-python-tutorial.md

 ## Importing

-In the interpreter or in your source code, import everything from `typedb.client`.
+In the interpreter or in the source code, import everything from `typedb.client`.

 <!-- test-example social_network_python_client_a.py -->
 ```python